 - I found that for the tiny size of these gummies, it is better to go with more gelatin which is why this recipe has 5 tbsp of gelatin.
 The bears are chewy but also firm enough that they pop out of the molds easily.
 If you plan on making these gummies in bigger silicone molds, you can reduce the gelatin to 3 tbsp for a softer gummy as you may find the gummies to be too chewy when they are bigger in size.
 The softer gummy is harder to pop out of the tiny bear molds so I don't recommend reducing the gelatin for small gummy bears.

-- One small bottle of the edible gold for drinks is enough for the entire recipe with a little leftover.
+- I used this edible gold.* One small bottle of the edible gold for drinks is enough for the entire recipe with a little leftover.
 However, if you plan on making a large batch it may be better to get the 6-pack rather than buying several 1-packs.

 - The champagne extract is optional, but it does enhance the fizzy champagne flavor.